Table of contents

 It’s important to remember the types and size of wires needed depend heavily on the specific design of your system.
 Always refer to the system specifications or consult with a solar installation professional for the best results.

 There are multiple ways to approach solar panel wiring.
 One of the key differences to understand is stringing solar panels in series versus stringing solar panels in parallel.
 These different stringing configurations have different effects on the electrical current and voltage in the circuit.

-Stringing solar panels in series involves connecting each panel to the next in a line (as illustrated in the left side of the diagram above).
+Wiring solar panels in series involves connecting each panel to the next in a line (as illustrated in the diagram above).